Types of Degrees Agricultural Engineering Majors Are Getting

 At the countrywide level, the racial-ethnic distribution of AE majors is as follows:

 |Race/Ethnicity||Number of Grads|

-Americans aren’t the only ones with an interest in AE.
-About 5.9% of those with this major are international students.
+Students from other countries are interested in AE, too.
+About 6.1% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - South Korea